RealistikDash/Pycord/README.md

 # Configuration

 This section's aim is to explain each variable of the config.json file.
+Creating this file is now taken care of by the config maker but if you want to manually edit it, here's how.

 ```json
 {